 This challenge is, for lump sums, somewhat mitigated by the lump sum calculation rules, especially for sponsors using a 12-month stability period.
-For these sponsors, one variable – the “cost” of the lump sum – will remain constant for all of 2021 (because the valuation interest rate is fixed as of the beginning of the year).
+For, e.g., sponsors using a one year stability period, one variable – the “cost” of the lump sum – will remain constant for all of 2022 (because the valuation interest rate is fixed as of the beginning of the year).
 For the moment, at least, those lower lump sum valuation rates (relative to market rates) will bias some sponsors towards delaying de-risking.

 * * *